Placerville Truck Accident Lawyer

 - Inexperienced drivers are sometimes hired because of a shortage of truck drivers.
-These drivers, because they have little experience in handling a big rig, are more likely to be involved in a rollover or jackknife collision.
+Because they have little experience in handling a big rig, these drivers are more likely to be involved in a rollover or jackknife collision.

 - Fatigue is caused by long hours on the road and sleep deprivation and can lead to an accident when a driver falls asleep at the wheel.

 - Poor maintenance causes accidents when a worn tire blows out, brakes fail, or leaks occur in the airlines.
 This can lead to a driver’s loss of control over his or her vehicle.

 - Poorly managed cargo such as overloading, uneven load, or poor tie-downs results in a collision.
 Cargo can spill on the roadway or cause the big truck to rollover, impacting other motorists and causing serious injuries.

 The video below explains why trucking accident cases are different from car accident cases.Why You Need a Seasoned Lawyer to Help

 Because there are many ways, a truck driver or the company that employs the trucker can be negligent and cause a motor vehicle crash, having experienced representation is essential.
 A claim for personal injury damages covers all of your medical costs, rehabilitation, lost wages and reimburses you for your pain and suffering.How a Law Firm Investigates Your Case